“The mission of the Ashland Public Library is to provide quality resources, which are beneficial to the Greater Ashland

 Donations not added to the collection will be discarded at the library’s discretion.
 The library will attempt to discard the materials through book sales, donations to other organizations and other possible means, before recycling.

-The Community Hall is open to all groups in the community, regardless of the beliefs and affiliations of their members.
+The Community Room is open to all groups in the community, regardless of the beliefs and affiliations of their members.
 When not in use for Ashland Public Library sponsored events, the meeting room is available for educational, civic, social, or cultural purposes.

-All fees, including the custodial deposit, must be paid within three days of booking, in order to receive approval.
-Room fees and cleaning deposits may be paid with cash, check or credit.
-Please see the Credit Card policy regarding credit card fees.
+All fees, including the custodial deposit, must be paid within seven days of booking, in order to receive approval.
+Room fees may be paid with cash, check or credit.
+Please see the Credit Card policy regarding

 B).
-Social events, such as birthday parties, baby showers, etc. or Non-profits hosting an event closed to the public or charging a fee will be charged $10 per hour for half the room and $20 per hour for the whole room.
+For-Profit Groups, social events, and Non-profits hosting an event that is charging a fee will be charged $15 per hour for half the room and $30 per hour for the whole room.

-D).
+C).
 Any damaged item(s) will result in charges for repair or replacement of the item(s).
-If a carpet tile is damaged, there is a replacement fee for the cost of the tile.